 A: Unfortunately, you will need to generate a new version of the forms, complete the fields again, sign it correctly, and then resubmit it to the enrollment tool.

 Q: What if I need to update information on the forms?

 A: Please submit an email request to change information to your forms to DHSCovidVaccinator@wi.gov.
 You must include the location or organization name listed on your original forms in the subject line.
 Then include what information you need changed in the body of the email.

 Q: When will I know if my forms were submitted correctly?

 A: After your forms have been submitted, you should receive a confirmation screen which will indicate that your forms have been submitted correctly.
 You do not receive an auto-generated email; however, an enrollment team member should contact you within two or three business days.
 Please email DHSCovidVaccinator@wi.gov to follow up on the status of an application.

 Q: How do I add additional health care providers (licensed clinicians) to my Form B that has already been enrolled?

-A: Please email DHSCovidVaccinator@wi.gov with the additional providers’ information including: their full name, clinical title, and license number (for example, 12345-33).
+A: Please email DHSCovidVaccinator@wi.gov to request a template for the additional providers’ information.
 In the subject line please add, “Additional Providers for Form B.”

 As a reminder, all licensed health care providers who have prescribing authority or who will have oversight of the handling or administration of COVID-19 vaccine must be listed on the site’s Form B. This includes titles such as MD, DO, NP, DPM, PA, RPh, and more.
 Please do not list providers who will be immunizing without prescribing authority, such as EMT, RN, LPN, paramedic, and others.
 Only licensed providers with direct involvement with COVID-19 vaccine should be listed.